-- 1) Division directors will send in electronic results from their spring competitions (singles and teams). - Division directors will send in eligibility forms to the NCTTA Eligibility Director. - The NCTTA league operations personnel verify the results and player eligibility. - 4) Teams or singles participants that qualified by winning their division directly will be invited to the regional championship. - 5) Results will be processed for individual and team ratings. - 6) Once all the divisions have reported their results, teams and singles participants in the region will be ranked from top to bottom based on team and individual ratings. - 7) Team (coed and women's) and singles participants (men and women) receiving wildcards will be invited to the regional championship. - 8) In the event some teams decide not to attend, replacement teams may be invited on a wildcard basis.
+- 1) Division directors will send in electronic results from their spring competitions (singles and teams) to results@nctta.org. - 2) Division directors will send in Eligibility Forms to the NCTTA Eligibility Director (registrar@nctta.org). - 3) The NCTTA league operations personnel verify the results and player eligibility. - 4) Teams or singles participants that qualified by winning their division directly will be invited to the regional championship. - 5) Results will be processed for individual and team ratings. - 6) Once all the divisions have reported their results, teams and singles participants in the region will be ranked from top to bottom based on team and individual ratings. - Teams (coed and women's) and singles participants (men and women) receiving wildcards will be invited to the regional championship. - 8) In the event some teams decide not to attend, replacement teams may be invited on a wildcard basis.